FunnelKit

 The WooCommerce processing status is marked with the order when it’s successfully placed, and the payment has been completed.

 The order is now being prepared for shipping or fulfillment.
-This status comes right after the pending, exhibiting progress of the order.
+This status comes right after pending, indicating the order's progress.

 Effective action:

-As orders move to the processing state, you can start fulfilling the order and get them ready for delivery.
+As orders move to the processing state, you can begin fulfilling them and preparing them for delivery.

-Make sure to provide regular updates to customers about the shipment process for their orders.
+Make sure to provide regular updates to customers on the shipment status of their orders.

 3. On hold